argrelay/argrelay/readme.md

 a lot of ambiguity to guess a watermelon (many drinks are sweet).

 A more clarified "sentence" could be:
-> drink round red sweet fruit
+> drink striped red sweet fruit

 Each word narrows down matching object set<br/>
 to more specific candidates (including watermelon).